 If you’re not cooking anything on a given day, you can stir your daily dose of turmeric into salad dressing, or steep it in boiling water and drink it as a tea.
 As long as you bring the water to the boil gently and don’t overheat, the essential properties of turmeric are retained.
 According to the 2009 study we mentioned earlier, gently heating the turmeric actually increased the active properties as much as twelve-fold.

-You can also find turmeric in supplements under the name turmeric or curcumin.
-The trouble with this is knowing its potency: it’s possible that these forms are just as potent, but everything we know about the mechanism suggests that being dried out and stored over time reduces its effectiveness, and its also fair to assume that the turmeric used for tablets isn’t as fresh and potent as the vibrant organic stuff you can find fresh in store.
+You can also find turmeric in supplements.
+The trouble with this is knowing its potency: it’s possible that these forms are just as potent, but everything we know about the mechanism suggests that being dried out and stored over time reduces its effectiveness, and it’s also fair to assume that the turmeric used for tablets isn’t as fresh and potent as the vibrant organic stuff you can find fresh in store.

 Turmeric is probably the single most powerful natural remedy that you can use to get in shape and prevent or reverse gynecomastia.
 It reduces inflammation, improves liver function, blocks oestrogen reception, and increases insulin sensitivity.
 Indirectly, it reduces your appetite, lowers your blood sugar, increases your feeling of energy and your metabolism, assisting with weight loss.
 Regular ingestion of turmeric has been linked to a lower risk for oestrogen-related cancers of the breast, colon and prostate.